Thundermother: Tours

 Thundermother has played at Sweden Rock Festival, Bråvalla Festivalen, Skogsröjet, Nova Rock Festival, Masters of Rock, Summer Breeze Open Air, Hard Rock Hell, Copenhell, Metaltown, Getaway Rock Festival and was the opening act for Kiss at the Kiss Kruise.
 They have also toured with D-A-D, Backyard Babies and Scorpions in Europe and North America.

 Thundermother went on a new tour in 2025.

 Music

-Thundermothers first two albums Rock'N'Roll Disaster (2014) and Road Fever (2015) was strongly influenced by AC/DC.
-The bands third album Thundermother (2018) featured a new vocalist Guernica Mancini.
+Thundermother's first two albums – Rock'N'Roll Disaster (2014) and Road Fever (2015) – were strongly influenced by AC/DC.
+The band's third album, Thundermother (2018), featured a new vocalist, Guernica Mancini.

-In 2020, one week after the band released the album Heat Wave, the album was the sixth best-selling album in Germany, the eight best-selling album in Sweden and on the seventh place at the Swedish hard rock top-list.
+In 2020, one week after the band released the album Heat Wave, the album was the sixth best-selling album in Germany, the eighth best-selling album in Sweden, and seventh on the Swedish hard rock top-list.

 The album Black and Gold was released in 2022, followed by the latest album Dirty and Divine in 2025.

+A live album, Live’n’Alive, will be released digitally on April 17, 2026 and physically July 10, 2026 via Napalm Records.